fenago/jira-administration/md/lab1.md

 3. Enter **Dragon Design Tees** as the project name.
 Note that Jira creates a Project key for you, but you can overwrite this if you want to.
 4. Select **Submit** to create your new project.

-If you don’t follow the Getting started as an administrator tutorial, go to the main header,

 **About project keys**

 Each project has a unique name (e.g. Dragon Design Tees) and a unique key (e.g. DDT).
 The project key becomes the first part of that project's issue keys, e.g. DDT-1, DDT-2, etc.